A rambling vine.

 Sun: Best in part shade, but tolerates full sun.

-Prune: Brush away dead leaves and stems after prolonged freeze.
+Prune: Brush away dead leaves and stems after the last freeze is past.

 Uses: To attract and propagate the Pipevine Swallowtail butterfly.

-This plant is difficult to spot on open ground because of its small size.
+It is difficult to spot on open ground because of its small size.
+Follow a Pipevine Swallowtail

-All photos taken in USDA hardiness zone 8b.
+All photos were taken in USDA hardiness zone 8b.

 Do you have additional information or a different